Bilateral Endoprosthetic Surgery of Hip and Knee

 - faster return to everyday life and work

-Active patients often find the single intervention psychologically and organizationally relieving.
+Especially active patients perceive the single procedure often as psychologically and organizationally relieving.

 Bilateral knee replacement (bilateral knee arthroplasty) in one surgery

-Osteoarthritis is also often seen on both sides of the knees.
-The simultaneous bilateral knee replacement however, places higher demands than the hip.
+Arthrosis also frequently appears on both knees.
+The simultaneous bilateral knee TKR however poses higher demands than the hip.

 Special features of bilateral knee TEP